SearchGPT vs. Google: Can SearchGPT overtake Google in search?

 The future of search and AI

-With AI dominance in the conversation, search as we know it will shift from keyword-based results to intent-based responses.
+With AI dominance in the conversation, search as we know it will shift from keyword-based results to search intent-based responses.
 Rather than delivering a list of links, AI responds with tailored answers, adding unprecedented value.
 Yet, Google isn’t sitting a duck; its AI Overviews show its commitment to staying relevant.

 As AI reshapes search, Google may maintain its stronghold, but its dominance could shrink (coupled with the numerous anti-trust suits they’re fighting).
 Meanwhile, tools like SearchGPT will push Google to refine its AI approach, offering more personalized and responsive solutions.
 Whatever lies ahead, keeping content relevant will remain key for brands.